ubc-web-services/ubc_healthcheck/README.md

 # ubc_healthcheck
-Drupal modules that creates a page for monitoring systems to test the status of a site
+Drupal module that creates a page for monitoring systems to test the status of a site

 @author UCB IT WebServices, May 28th 2015